harry-wilkos/link.nvim/README.md

 ### Specify Preferences

-Per file-type overrides can be used to ignore or include certain tools.
+Per file-type overrides can be used to ignore or include certain clients.

 ```lua
 {